Protest pays off: MHSAA rules Vicksburg, New Hope must replay Game 3 - The Vicksburg Post

 “It was because of the inability to account for which balls were used during the game.
 Nobody could account for which balls were used after the home run,” Nailor said.
 “We have not had this issue all year.
 Coach Ellis has a set of practice balls and game balls.
 Supposedly a practice ball was picked up after the home run and taken back to the umpire.”

-MHSAA executive director Rickey Neaves and assistant director Robert Holloway heard the protest.
-Messages left for both on Wednesday morning were not immediately returned.
+When he met with MHSAA officials, Nailor said he received a dozen certified game balls to use for Thursday’s replay.

+“It goes with using illegal equipment, and the penalty is that the game has to be replayed,” Neaves said.
+“It was an honest mistake, but it was a mistake that has to be rectified by playing another game.
+It’s the letter of the law.
+If it’s in the rulebook we’re going to go by it.”

-Nailor said that because the protest was not lodged until Game 3 was well under way, the result of Game 2 stood as a Vicksburg victory.
+Because the protest was not lodged until Game 3 was well under way, the result of Game 2 stood as a Vicksburg victory.
 The result of Game 3, however, was wiped off the books and it will be replayed Thursday.
-The winner will advance to face Saltillo in the third round of the Class 5A playoffs beginning Friday.
+The winner will advance to face Saltillo in the third round of the Class 5A playoffs.

+Neaves said the schedule for that third-round series has also been changed.
+Originally scheduled for Friday and Saturday, it will now be played on Monday and Tuesday of next week.

 Ellis, who had a series-clinching victory taken away, was understandably frustrated by the MHSAA’s decision.